devtron-labs/devtron/docs/user-guide/user-guide.md

 #### Zero code software delivery workflow

-* Workflow which understands the domain of **kubernetes, testing, CD, SecOps** so that you dont have to write scripts
+* Workflow which understands the domain of **kubernetes, testing, CD, SecOps** so that you don't have to write scripts
-* Reusable and composable components so that workflows are easy to contruct and reason through
+* Reusable and composable components so that workflows are easy to construct and reason through

 #### Multi cloud deployment